AllgeierSchweiz/azure-openai-lab/README.md

 Prompt engineering involves crafting a structurally optimized text prompt to guide and influence the model’s output.
 It aims to achieve the desired contextual and formatted response that aligns with the user’s model output expectations while minimizing the inherent biases of the underlying language model.

 Depending on the objective, prompt engineering can serve as an alternative approach to more complex techniques like **Retrieval Augmented Generation (RAG)**  or  **Fine-Tuning**  by  providing the model with an example of the desired model output.
 This is where concepts like **one-shot** and  **few-shot learning** become relevant.
-We will learn more about these concepts in Part 3.
+We will learn more about these concepts in [Part 3][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-3].

 #### 4.2 Retrieval Augmented Generation

 Retrieval Augmented Generation (RAG) is a retrieval strategy aimed at enhancing language models by providing them with supplementary information, a process also known as grounding.
 Rather than solely depending on the model’s existing knowledge, we can add proprietary data into the model prompt to guide it to a more precise and domain-specific response.
 It’s important to note that the model is **not** re-trained on the new data.
 The new data is only used as an additional prompt input, acting similarly to a one-shot learning.

 In this workshop, we’ll be working with a new dataset — a CSV file filled with details about vegan recipes.
 By incorporating this particular dataset, our model should more accurately produce vegan recipes.
-We will learn more about these concepts in Part 4.
+We will learn more about these concepts in [Part 4][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-4].

 #### 4.3 Fine-Tuning